sirfredrick/VivaldiColorChanger/README.md

 So what can this project do?
 * This project updates your motherboard LEDs to match your Vivaldi Browser's accent color.
 * Since this project has a separate Vivaldi Mod and Windows Service you can either just use the Vivaldi Mod to change other LEDs or you can change your motherboard LEDs by having another program talk with the Windows Service.
 The options are almost limitless!
+* This project now has a EXE Installer!

 #### Note: